RanjuLG/RanjuLG/README.md

 I'm a lifelong learner, currently pursuing my Master's in Computer Science at the University of Peradeniya.
 I'm also constantly exploring new technologies and expanding my skillset through online courses and personal projects.

-## ⚡ Fun Facts

-* I'm a badminton enthusiast!
-I've even captained my college team and won a few awards along the way. 🏸
-* I'm passionate about giving back to the community.
-I've volunteered with the Rotaract Club and led projects to improve educational resources for students.

 ## 📫 Let's Connect

 I'm always open to collaborating on exciting projects or just having a chat about tech.
 Feel free to reach out via LinkedIn or email!